 Speed Queen TC5003WN Overview

 It comes with six cycles and three options.
 What's interesting about this washer is that it has no automatic load size sensing - it defaults to one water level, and you can select the Deep Fill option if you want to fill it to the max.
 So ideally you should only be washing medium to large loads in this machine to get the most out of that water usage (which you should do in general for any washer).

-The warranty covers 3 years parts and labor.
+The warranty covers 5 years parts and labor.
 This is an improvement over the models released in 2019 that only had a 3 year parts and labor warranty.
 The Energy Guide states that it will use about 82 kWh of electricity per year for an estimated energy cost of $9, not including water usage and most likely when using the Normal Eco cycle.